prolic/HumusAmqp/docs/articles/connecting.rst

 Getting a connection
 --------------------

-All connections are handled by the HumusAmqpModule\PluginManager\Connection.
+All connections are handled by the HumusAmqp\PluginManager\Connection.
 To grab a connection simply call:

 .. code-block:: php

     <?php

-    $connectionManager = $serviceManager->get('HumusAmqpModule\PluginManager\Connection');
+    $connectionManager = $serviceManager->get('HumusAmqp\PluginManager\Connection');
     $defaultConnection = $connectionManager->get('default');